darousej93/darousej93.github.io/projects/platformer/README.md

 /*
 createPlatform(x, y, scaleX, scaleY);

-x: The x coordineate for the platform.
+x: The x coordinate for the platform.
-y: The y coordineate for the platform.
+y: The y coordinate for the platform.
 scaleX: OPTIONAL The scale factor on the x-axis, this value will stretch the platform in width.
 scaleY: OPTIONAL The scale factor on the y-axis, this value will stretch the platform in height.
 */